Arizona Revised Statutes (“A.R.S.”) provide our office the rules for processing applications and duties of notaries upon being commissioned.

 Application Instruction and Processing for New and Renewing Notaries

-You may submit an original signed notary application, an original signed and notarized bond, and the $43 application and bond filing fee.
-Take care to submit them together in person at either our Phoenix or Tucson customer service centers or by mail to our Phoenix office.
+You must submit an original notary application, an original signed and notarized bond and the $43.00 application and bond filing fee.
+Make sure to submit everything together by mail to our Phoenix office.

 A notary bond is required with your application and our office will not process an application without a bond.
 A.R.S. § 41-315.
 Our office does not provide bonds.

 A notary bond, also called a surety bond, is similar to an insurance policy.
 However, the key distinction is that the bond protects the public (whoever needs the document notarized) and not the actual notary.

 To protect yourself, you also can look into purchasing Errors and Omissions Insurance (“E&O”).
 E&O policies protect you, the notary, and will repay the bond should someone make a claim against it.
 It is not mandatory to have E&O insurance when applying.

 This distinction is hugely important because if someone makes a claim against your bond, you, the notary, must repay the difference back to the bonding company.
 Similarly, if you are taken to court, a judge can hold you to unlimited liability.
 Simply because you are bonded for $5,000 doesn't mean you will not be expected to repay more than $5,000.

 4-6 weeks.
 Expedite process is currently not available.

 The earliest you can start the renewal process is 60 days before the end of your current commission.
 You can either check the expiration date on your stamp or check our notary public search website for the expiration date.

 Payment must be included with the application and bond by mail to our Phoenix office.
 We request either a check or money order be sent with the mailed forms.
 Please make checks and money orders payable to the “Arizona Secretary of State".

 No, you do not.
 However, you will be required to have an Arizona identification when you renew.